jcouv/roslyn/docs/features/tuples-language-option.md

 evaluate Deconstruct passing the references directly in
 ```

+Note that the feature is built around `Deconstruct`. `ValueTuple` and `System.Tuple` will rely on that same mechanism, except that the compiler may need to synthesize the proper `Deconstruct` methods.

 Target typing and type inference are likely to just work.
+(TODO: is there any target typing or type inference here?)

 ###Deconstruction-declaration (deconstruction into new variables):